About the Houston-Galveston Area Council

 Governance and Organization

-H-GAC is one of the largest regional planning commissions in the country.
-Our service area spans 13 counties and includes 177 cities and 84 independent school districts.
-The 250-member staff of professionals and 36-member Board of Directors understand that a strong economy and rapid growth bring both opportunities and challenges.
-We meet these challenges in three key ways: providing a forum for jurisdictions of all sizes to come together to solve regional issues; identifying and prioritizing funding opportunities; and providing direct services.
+The Houston-Galveston Area Council is one of the largest regional planning commissions in the country.
+Our service area spans 13 counties and includes 108 cities and 11 independent school districts.
+The 240-member staff of professionals and 36-member Board of Directors understand that a strong economy and rapid growth brings both opportunities and challenges.
+We meet these challenges in three key ways: providing a forum for jurisdictions of all sizes to come together to solve regional issues; identifying and prioritizing funding opportunities, and providing direct services.

 About the Department

 The Community and Environmental Planning Department is responsible for a wide range of programs that aim to create a more sustainable future for the fast-growing H-GAC region.
 These programs encompass community planning, environmental stewardship, resiliency, disaster recovery, criminal justice, and homeland security.
 The department has a multidisciplinary team and collaborative culture that prizes innovation and exceptional public service.